IBM-Cloud/docs-services/services/MemcachedCloud/index.md

 ## Creating A Memcached Cloud Service

-You can use the Codename: [BlueMix web user interface](https://console.ng.bluemix.net/) or the [`cf` command line interface](https://console.ng.bluemix.net/docs/cli/index.html#downloads) to create an instance of the Redis Cloud service.
+You can use the Codename: [BlueMix web user interface](https://console.ng.bluemix.net/) or the [`cf` command line interface](https://console.ng.bluemix.net/docs/cli/index.html#downloads) to create an instance of the Memcached Cloud service.
 The following `cf` command creates the service instance:

   ```
     cf create-service memcachedcloud PLAN SERVICE_INSTANCE